guesswho1234/Rex/README.md

 ## Use

-By default, use "rex" as both the login and password to authenticate.
+By default, use "rex" as both user and password to authenticate.

 ### Standard Workflow